esalesky/visrep/docs/tutorial_simple_lstm.rst

 =====================

-In this tutorial we will extend fairseq by adding a new :class:`~fairseq.models.FairseqModel` that encodes a source sentence with an LSTM and then passes the final hidden state to a second LSTM that decodes the target sentence (without attention).
+In this tutorial we will extend fairseq by adding a new :class:`~fairseq.models.FairseqEncoderDecoderModel` that encodes a source sentence with an LSTM and then passes the final hidden state to a second LSTM that decodes the target sentence (without attention).

 This tutorial covers: